 Professors Hart and Zingales, in proposing the SSP approach, in contrast adopt a very different assumption about the form of investors' social preferences and how they manifest in behavior.
-They assume that shareholders care about corporate behavior only to the extent that they feel responsible for it.137 Under their view, environmentalists would have no qualms about owning shares in a coal mining company.
+They assume that shareholders care about corporate behavior only at the point they are asked to make some decision about it-like voting on a shareholder proposal-and not before or after such a shareholder decision is made.
+Under their view, environmentalists would have no qualms about owning shares in a coal mining company.
 Their social preferences would manifest only if they were asked to decide on some specific operational matter that would implicate their environmentalist views.
 If shareholders were asked to vote on whether the company should adopt a more environmentally responsible mining technique, say, that would lower shareholder returns to some extent, environmentalist shareholders might vote yes, depending on the weight they put on their environmentalist views and the extent of the lower shareholder return entailed.
 But under Hart and Zingales's view they would not hesitate to invest in the first place, even if there were no prospect for them to influence the firm's environmental practices.
 Hart and Zingales thus propose an "invest and engage" model of socially responsible investing.
-But if shareholders' social preferences are strongly associative, as existing evidence suggests, then this model would work only for companies with operations that are already relatively socially responsible, substantially undercutting the potential of SSP to improve corporate conduct.138 b.
+But if shareholders' social preferences are strongly associative, as existing evidence suggests, then this model would work only for companies with operations that are already relatively socially responsible, substantially undercutting the potential of SSP to improve corporate conduct.

+b.
 Information.
 In order for the shift to shareholder welfare as the corporate objective to affect corporate behavior in the intended way, managers must have information about their shareholders' aggregate social preferences.
-As a preliminary matter, note that the basic economic logic of centralized management would continue to apply under the SSP approach.
-Diversified shareholders generally lack the information and expertise needed to understand the tradeoffs available between firm value and social concerns, so devolving operational decisions to shareholders to any substantial extent, for example through shareholder voting, would make little economic sense.
-Put simply individual shareholders are unlikely to know what corporate policies would maximize their utility.
+Relevant preference information would include shareholders' willingness to pay, in terms of reduced shareholder returns, to further various social concerns, as well as how shareholders view tradeoffs among competing social concerns.
+A natural way to gather such information would be for corporate management to poll their shareholders.